zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 **Overview**: Before committing, ensure code is well-documented and clean.

 ### Part A: Documentation Sweep
-1. Close all tabs and open New Chat.
+1. Close all tabs and open New Chat in Agent.
-2. Attach the server folder in Chat.
-3. Prompt in Agent: `Search for all files in the folder to see if they follow documentation standards as specified in the instructions file`
+2. Prompt in Agent: `@workspace Search for all files to see if they follow documentation standards as specified in the instructions file`
+   - Type `yes` if agent asks for confirmation to create a script to scan files.
-4. Review the list of undocumented functions
+3. Review the list of undocumented functions
-5. Prompt in Agent: `fix the documents with missing docstrings`
+4. Prompt in Agent: `fix #file:dog.py to meet documentation standards`
-6. Run tests to ensure no functionality is broken.
-7. **Goal**: Document an entire module in under 5 minutes
+5. Review and accept generated docstrings
+6. Repeat for other files with missing documentation [Optional]

 ### Part B: API Documentation
 1. Create new Chat.
-Use Agent and propmpt: `@workspace Generate API documentation called API.md in root directory for all APIs in this app including: curl examples, request format, response schema, and error cases`
+Use Agent and propmpt: `@workspace Generate API documentation for all APIs in this app including: curl examples, request format, response schema, and error cases.`
 2. Review the generated documentation format
+3. Save it in docs\api-documentation.md

 ### Part C: Code Comments for Complex Logic
 1. Identify complex sections (algorithms, business logic) in your code
-2. Prompt in Agent: `@workspace search for the most complex part of the app logic`
+2. Create New Chat.
+Prompt in Agent: `@workspace search for the most complex part of the app logic`
-3. Highlight any complex section mentioned in #2.
+3. Open the file and select the complex section mentioned in #2.
-4. Ask: `Add inline comments explaining this logic step by step`
+4. Ask: `Add inline comments to the #selection explaining this logic step by step to guide developers in the future on the logic`
 5. Review generated comments

+**Reflection**:
+   - How did Copilot assist in improving documentation?
+   - Did it follow your organizational standards?
+   - How did inline comments enhance code readability for complex logic?
 ---

 ## **Exercise 9: Commit & Collaboration**